 Thay returned to Vietnam in 1964 and founded the Van Hanh Buddhist University in Saigon.
-He also established the School of Youth Social Service, a grass-roots relief organization that trained young people practically and spiritually to be sent out to rebuild bombed villages, set up schools and medical centres, resettle homeless families and organize agricultural cooperatives.
+He also established the School of Youth Social Service, a grass-roots relief organisation that trained young people practically and spiritually to be sent out to rebuild bombed villages, set up schools and medical centres, resettle homeless families and organize agricultural cooperatives.
 Rallying some 10,000 student volunteers, the Service based its work on the Buddhist principles of non-violence and compassionate action.

 In 1966, whilst the war was still raging, he again travelled to the United States and Europe to make the case for peace.
 It was during this time that he was nominated for the Nobel peace Prize by Martin Luther King who referred to him as `an apostle of peace and non-violence'.
-When the war ended with the signing of the Paris Peace Accords in 1973 he was denied the right to return home because he had spoken out against the violence and he began a 39 year exile in France.
+When the war ended with the signing of the Paris Peace Accords in 1973 he was denied the right to return home because he had spoken out against the violence and he began a thirty-nine year exile in France.

 Since then his life has been devoted to the work of inner transformation for the benefit of individuals and society.
 This involves aiming at achieving a true state of `mindfulness'.
 Mindfulness is the energy of being aware and awake to the present moment.
 It is the continuous practice of touching life deeply in every moment of daily life.
 To be mindful is to be truly alive, present and at one with those around you and with what you are doing.